OldUser101/tlockr/README.md

 pipe the logs back to your main session.
 That way, if you get locked out, you can safely kill the other compositor.

+A basic theme is included with tlockr, inspired by [where-is-my-sddm-theme](https://github.com/stepanzubkov/where-is-my-sddm-theme).
+This includes light and dark variants, both can be found in the `themes` directory of this repository.

 ## Contributing

 Contributions to tlockr are always welcome!